chrisjbillington/interminal/README.md

 $ sudo python3 setup.py install
 ```

+`interminal` can also be installed with Python 2.

 ## Introduction

 `interminal` is mostly useful for things like making an external tool for your